NoSleepKid/PlayFair/Readme.md

 # PlayFair - ReadMe

+## Error Codes
+- "FAIR" This means that the scene that loads PlayFair has already been loaded once and has prevented from 2 instances from existing.
+- "WTRMELON" This means that the developer of the game has failed to sucessfully implement the IPlayFairInitCallback interface into thier project.
+- "CHILDREN KILLED" This means that all of the the children of the PlayFair object has been destroyed, Usually this happens when someone didn't implement PlayFair into thier game good enough.
+Or when someone is using mods, MelonLoader, and/or BepinEx
+- "RESPOND PLEASE" This happens when a part of PlayFair times out during it's self check.
+Usually when 1 or 2 child objects of PlayFair has been destroyed
+- "UNITYENGINE" This hapens when the Unity version is less than Unity 2017.2 so if you recieve this, Please contact the developer of this game with the error code, or upgrade it yourself.
+- "FAST" This happens when the time scale is grater than 1.
+PlayFair is not designed for
 ### Overview
 PlayFair is a robust, developer-friendly system designed to maintain fairness and detect unusual behavior in your games.
 Developed by **NoSleepKid** from **NukStudios**, PlayFair ensures that your players enjoy a cheat-free gaming experience without any integration of PlayFab—this is a fully original system.